kriw/decc/README.md

 x86, x64 native code mini decompiler that decompile to pseudocode like C

-'TODO: support for x64 architecture'
+TODO: support for x64 architecture

 ## Usage
 ```bash